Civic-Tech-Data-Plumber/civic-tech-studies/archive/self-test.md

-> This page is the author just testing their coding skills by creating simple scripts.
+> This page is the author just testing their coding skills by creating simple scripts, creating notes, and showing the corrected code.

-## 1
+## Create sample snippet

-**Goals:**
-1. Create database
-2. Create tables and define parameters
-3. Populate tables with a mock dataset
-4. Perform a SELECT query

 ```sql